-For example, you’re likely to get the most honest feedback during the employee journey in the exit interview.
+For example, you’ll likely get the most honest feedback during the employee journey in the exit interview.
 Exit interviews are a valuable asset because you can use the feedback to improve the employee experience for your next new hire.
 It may also enlighten you on how your policies or organizational culture make your employees really feel.

 The way your employees leave will still impact your organization—even if they’re gone.
 If they leave on a good note, departed employees can be brand advocates or “alumni” of your company.
 You may see them at industry events or ask them for referrals when hiring for a new role.

-That’s why taking the time to understand why an employee is leaving, running a successful exit interview, and getting honest employee feedback is the best strategy.
+That’s why taking the time to understand why an employee is leaving, running a successful exit survey, and getting honest employee feedback is the best strategy.
 Even if you don’t run into your past employee again, getting their input on what you can do to make your company a better workplace for current and future employees can only help you in the long run.

 Aids recruitment and retention efforts

 Recruitment and retention often go hand in hand.
-Which is why understanding how they impact the employee life cycle is so important.
+This is why understanding how they impact the employee life cycle is so important.
 After all, even one employee’s experiences—whether positive or negative—can influence others to either stay or leave your company.

 Gives you important data

 Another great benefit is that tracking an employee’s lifestyle allows you to analyze data.
 For example, an employee’s exit interview during offboarding contains valuable information that can lead to company improvements.
 How an employee leaves your company can have a lasting impact on your business—especially if they leave with a negative experience.